mathilde-b/CDA/README.md

 # Paper
 Constrained domain adaptation for segmentation.
-Mathilde Bateson, Jose Dolz, Hoel Kervadec, Herv´e Lombaert, Ismail Ben Ayed International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI).
+ <br />Mathilde Bateson, Jose Dolz, Hoel Kervadec, Herve Lombaert, Ismail Ben Ayed <br />
+International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI).

 Please cite our paper if you find it useful for your research.